Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Methodology

 \section{Methodology}

-This study employs a debt-dynamics framework based on the IMF’s Natural Disaster Debt Dynamic Tool (ND-DDT) approach \parencite{Acosta2025}.
-The ND-DDT framework evaluates a country’s capacity to service debt under a baseline scenario and alternative stress scenarios.
+This study employs a debt-dynamics framework based on the IMF's Natural Disaster Debt Dynamic Tool (ND-DDT) approach \parencite{Acosta2025}.
+The ND-DDT framework evaluates a country's capacity to service debt under a baseline scenario and alternative stress scenarios.
 It projects the trajectory of the public debt-to-GDP ratio using projections of key macro-fiscal variables and policy targets.
-In our application to Croatia, we construct two scenarios: (a) a baseline scenario reflecting expected macroeconomic conditions and current policies, and (b) a natural-disaster shock scenario to assess how a severe adverse event would alter debt dynamics.
-The disaster scenario combines four complementary approaches, two stochastic and two econometric.
+In our application to Croatia and Slovenia, we construct two scenarios: (a) baseline scenario reflecting expected macroeconomic conditions and current policies, and (b) natural-disaster shock scenario to assess how a severe adverse event would alter debt dynamics.
+The disaster scenario combines four complementary approaches, two empirical-distribution methods and two econometric methods, described in turn below.

-The stochastic component of the analysis consists of two configurations.
-The first, known as the \textit{distribution for period~$t$}, introduces a one-off shock applied only in the initial year, capturing the immediate macro-fiscal effects of a single severe event.
-The second configuration, the \textit{distribution for each period}, allows shocks to occur stochastically in every projection year, with their magnitudes drawn from the empirical distribution of historical disaster impacts.
-Both configurations are calibrated at the \textbf{5th percentile}, corresponding to the lower tail of the distribution of macro-fiscal effects, which represents the worst 5\% of observed disaster outcomes.
-This calibration ensures that the simulated earthquake scenario reflects a rare but plausible tail-risk event.
-Together, the two stochastic setups simulate how disaster-induced shocks to real GDP growth and the primary balance propagate through debt dynamics, providing a probabilistic assessment of fiscal vulnerability under extreme conditions.
+The empirical-distribution component consists of two configurations.
+The first, called the \textit{distribution for period~$t$}, introduces a one-off shock in the initial year, capturing the immediate macro-fiscal effects of a single severe event.
+The second, referred to as the \textit{distribution for each period}, allows shocks to occur in every projection year, with magnitudes drawn from the empirical distribution of historical disaster impacts.
+Both are calibrated at the 5th percentile, corresponding to the worst 5 per cent of observed disaster outcomes.
+This makes the simulated scenario a rare but plausible tail-risk event rather than a central estimate.
+Together, the two configurations trace how disaster-induced shocks to real GDP growth and the primary balance propagate through debt dynamics.